-This annual contest is open up to any child in 3rd through 5th graders.
+This annual contest is now open up to any child in 4th through 8th graders.
 Entries can be made using any medium up to poster size.
-The winning entry will be reproduced as an advertisement and displayed
+The winning entry will be reproduced as an advertisement and displayed inside TANK buses during the entire month of April.
+The wining artist will win an afterschool art program at The Carnegie, and a pizza party for their school classroom, scout group, church class, or youth club.